ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.14
+- New modding community TaleSpire has joined the scene.

 ### 3.1.13
 - Directory resolution should work as intended for more users.
 - The settings tabs and search now stay visible when scrolling down the page.